[flips a light switch on and off rapidly]

 Sometimes overlaps with Nothing Is Scarier when someone (or something) kills the lights as a psychological warfare tactic, leaving the hero(s) staring into the dark for a prolonged stretch wondering where the attack will come from, and what exactly it is that they're fighting.

-Might be caused by Casting a Shadow powers, it often leads to Darkness = Death, and is followed by Light-Flicker Teleportation, where a character is replaced by the criminal after a light-off.
+If playing a Stealth-Based Game, it's a good bet there are game mechanics devoted to doing just that.
+Might be caused by Casting a Shadow powers, it often leads to Darkness Equals Death, and is followed by Light-Flicker Teleportation, where a character is replaced by the criminal after a light-off.
 Compare Step into the Blinding Fight, where this darkness is used to blind the darkness's victim's ability to fight in order to gain an advantage, and Monster Closet, which has the criminal appearing out of a seemingly normal wall (which wasn't a wall in first place).
 Contrast Blinded by the Light, where it's the light that blinds an opponent.
+See also Lights Out Somebody Dies, in which the lights are shut off in some indoor setting and someone is shown to have been murdered when they come back on.

 - Takumi of Initial D will sometimes turn off his headlights in the middle of a race (which are always held at night) when overtaking his opponents.
 This serves to both prevent his opponents from blocking his approach and to freak them the hell out.